Anisotropic Fast Diffusion Equations: Aleksandrov's reflection principle

+We say that the evolution function $u(x,t)$ is \ SNNI if it is an \ SSNI function with respect to the space variable for all $t>0$.
+The next result states the conservation in time of the SSNI property under the AFDE flow.

-\begin{proposition} Let $u$ be a positive solution of the Cauchy problem for \eqref{APM} with nonnegative initial data $u_0\in L^1(\mathbb{R}^N)$.
-If $u_0$ is a symmetric function in each variable $x_i$, and also a decreasing function in $|x_i|$ for all $i$, then $u(x,t)$ is also symmetric and a nonincreasing function in $|x_i|$ for all $i$ for all $t$. \end{proposition} \begin{proof} By Proposition \ref{Prop Al} the solution $u(x,t)$ is a function in $|x_i|$.
-Finally, Proposition \ref{Prop ComU} applied to $H_i^+$, $u(x,t)$ and to $\widehat{u}(x,t)=u(x_1,\cdots,x_i+h,\cdots,x_N,t)$ yields that $u$ is a nonincreasing function in $|x_i|$. \end{proof}
+\begin{proposition} Let $u$ be a nonnegative solution of the Cauchy problem for \eqref{APM} with nonnegative initial data $u_0\in L^1(\mathbb{R}^N)$.
+If $u_0$ is a symmetric function in each variable $x_i$, and also a nonincreasing function in $|x_i|$ for all $i$, then $u(x,t)$ is also symmetric and a nonincreasing function in $|x_i|$ for all $i$ for all $t$. \end{proposition} \begin{proof} By Proposition \ref{Prop Al} the solution $u(x,t)$ is a function in $|x_i|$.
+Finally, Lemma \ref{comparisboundedunbound} applied in $H_i^+$, to $u(x,t)$ and to $\widehat{u}(x,t)=u(x_1,\cdots,x_i+h,\cdots,x_N,t)$ yields that $u$ is a nonincreasing function in $|x_i|$. \end{proof}